Meridian-Inc/cartographer/README.md

 - Click any device to see more details and health info.
 - Your changes auto-save, but you can also use **Save Map** to be sure.
 - Open the **Assistant** panel and ask questions about your network in plain English.
+- Set up **Notifications** to stay informed — the more Cartographer monitors your network, the smarter its alerts get.

 ## Need help?

 - Make sure Docker is running and you're on the same network you want to map.
 - The app needs elevated network permissions to scan devices — Docker Compose handles this automatically.
 - **Assistant not responding?** Make sure at least one AI provider is configured in your `.env` file.
+- **Not receiving notifications?** Check that your email or Discord credentials are set up correctly in `.env`, and make sure notifications are enabled in your preferences.
 - For advanced setup (production deployments, custom ports, etc.), check out `deploy.sh --help`.

 ---